Andrearivera24/FinalPorject-ReactJS-AndreaRivera/README.md

 # Spanish By Hispanics
-## ¡Learn Spanish with native teachers!
+## Learn Spanish with native teachers!

 Welcome to my final project for React JS course.